 Move the turkey wings to a cooler part of the grill, cooking indirectly until they are nice and tender, which will take roughly 45 minutes.
 Add a foil pack of smoker wood to the grill at this time to add some great smokey flavor.
 When almost done, brush the turkey wings with a bit of teriyaki sauce straight out of the bottle.

-Serve the grilled turkey wings with a sweet soy dipping sauce, made by combining:
+Serve the grill-smoked turkey wings with a sweet soy dipping sauce, made by combining: